 And please, follow me on PINTEREST… the place where I go to look for a recipe and end up considering which Tiny House I should buy.

 There are several options with each Instant Pot, and all of the IP’s are great.
 Below are the ones I’ve used.
 (I have the Mini 3 quart which I bought initially and use it to make side dishes while I use my 6-quart Duo60 for larger meals.)

-And if you have leftover salmon… it makes a gorgeous and healthy breakfast: scramble some eggs, toss in some avocado, add it to some salmon and you’re good to go.
+And if you have leftover salmon… it makes a gorgeous and healthy breakfast: scramble some eggs, toss in some avocado, add you’re good to go.

 If you like fish, here’s another easy recipe for halibut….
 Halibut Alaska.
 Yep.
 It’s pretty spectacular!

 I also recommend checking out some of my healthy options that don’t taste like “diet food.”
 Because they’re not.
 I ended up doing Whole30 (or as I call it, Whole 29.5) and it was a game changer.
-I had horrible inflammation and a tear in my rotator cuff and after eating clean… I had ZERO pain and ZERO inflammation.
+I had horrible inflammation and a tear in my rotator cuff and after doing Whole30… I had ZERO pain and ZERO inflammation.